tmh190788/ntntech.store/wp-content/plugins/polylang/readme.txt

 * Search the [community support forum](https://wordpress.org/search/).
 You will probably find your answer here.
 * Read the sticky posts in the [community support forum](http://wordpress.org/support/plugin/polylang).
 * If you still have a problem, open a new thread in the [community support forum](http://wordpress.org/support/plugin/polylang).
-* [Polylang Pro](https://polylang.pro) users have access to our helpdesk.
+* [Polylang Pro and Polylang for WooCommerce](https://polylang.pro) users have access to our helpdesk.

 = Is Polylang compatible with WooCommerce? =

-* You need a separate addon to make Polylang and WooCommerce work together.
-[A Premium addon](https://polylang.pro/downloads/polylang-for-woocommerce/) is available.
+* You need [Polylang for WooCommerce](https://polylang.pro/downloads/polylang-for-woocommerce/), a premium addon, to make both plugins work together.

 = Do you need translation services? =